lapwat/papeer/README.md

 # Papeer

 Papeer is a powerful **ereader internet vacuum**.
 It can scrape any website, removing ads and keeping only the relevant content (formatted text and images).
-You can export the content to Markdown, EPUB or MOBI files.
+You can export the content to Markdown, HTML, EPUB or MOBI files.

 # Table of contents